oimoyu/blender_bonex_document/source/contact.rst

 Contact
 =========

-If any problem, contact mail: oimomanyu@gmail.com
+If you have any questions or suggestions, contact: oimomanyu@gmail.com